-29. Any person entitled to attend the meeting may inspect the proxies and proofs, either immediately before or during the meeting.
-Notwithstanding that a form of proxy submitted is ruled by the chairman to be invalid or a proof is rejected in whole or in part these documents should be made available for inspection.
+8.1.
+Any person entitled to attend the meeting may inspect the proxies and claims, either immediately before or during the meeting.
+Notwithstanding that a form of proxy submitted is ruled by the chairman to be invalid or a claim is rejected in whole or in part these documents should be made available for inspection.